veeambestpractise/Jekyll_theme/README.md

-This will be the new testbed for the V10 Theme
+This will be the new testbed for the Veeam jekyll Theme

 Please commit to Dev for review before committing to Master

-Accessible via www.veeambp.com